As an Occupational Therapist you can work with people of all ages on the activities they want or need to do.

 - 3 credits: Statistics Course (content must include descriptive and inferential statistics)

-- 3 credits (minimum): Life Span Human Development from infancy to the elderly (Course content covering infancy to the elderly and including physical development; students may have to take more than one course to meet this requirement)
+- 3 credits (minimum): Life Span Human Development from infancy to the elderly (Students may have to take more than one course to meet this requirement)

 - 1 credit: Medical Terminology course (CEU courses/certificates are not accepted)